 Imagine spending a day without your smartphone.
 No Uber, no Google search, no messaging on social media, no mobile games conveniently on-hand with the press of a button to amuse you when you’re bored.
-Sounds like a serious challenge, doesn’t it?
+It sounds like a serious challenge, doesn’t it?

 By recognizing the rapidly increasing mobile customer base, businesses and SMM companies have wisely taken to mobile marketing strategies to respond to the changing market.
 From incorporating vertical video content to giving consumers easier access to web storefronts via mobile apps, adaptability is crucial to achieving any measure of success nowadays.